 The commonly accepted fact is that the human eye has a focal length of between 20-22 mm.
 What this means is that, in appropriate circumstances the photo camera should simulate this to provide us, the viewers, the widest content of the street, without too much distortion that may affects vertical lines and changes our perception of the impact of the subject site on the streetscape.

 The subject site, however, is typically the main focus and positioned at the centre of the lens.
 The curvature of the lens at the centre is flattest – with negligible distortion to the straight lines of the proposed building, which helps us understand the overall perception of the development.
 It’s the objects on the outer edges of the photo that start to get distorted if the camera lens used gets further and further below 18mm in order to get more streetscape into view.

 Another key to photography to consider is whether your camera is “full frame” or if the photo going to be cropped by the camera sensor.
 If you are using a crop frame camera, the sensor is cropping out the edges of the frame, which is effectively increasing the focal length.
 The amount of difference in the field of view or focal length with a crop sensor is measured by its “Multiplier.”
 For example, a Nikon APS-C crop sensor has a 1.5x multiplier.

-A “full frame” camera merely means that it’s more equivalent to a 35mm sensor when the cameras were using film, rather than digital.
-However, the more important factor to understand is that the full frame camera is probably more representative of the human eye vision because there is less cropping if the lens that is used is between 20-22mm focal length.
-Diagram below shows the comparison between what is seen from a full frame camera versus an APS-C crop lens.
+A “full-frame” camera merely means that it’s more equivalent to a 35mm sensor when the cameras were using film, rather than digital.
+However, the more important factor to understand is that the full-frame camera is probably more representative of the human eye vision because there is less cropping if the lens that is used is between 20-22mm focal length.
+The diagram below shows the comparison between what is seen from a full-frame camera versus an APS-C crop lens.

 Camera Height and Streetscape Composition